nptnl/mtrio-ferrum/doc.md

 ## **`alg::` polynomial and exponential action**

-A struct to encode polynomial functions as vectors.
-Becuase these contain vectors, make sure to make proper use of `&`borrowing when calling values of this type.
+`Poly` is a struct to encode polynomial functions as vectors.
+Becuase these contain vectors, make sure to make proper use of `&`referencing when using this type.
 You won't have to worry about that with `ch::Comp` and `ch::Quat`, because those structs consist purely of `f32` numbers.

 These polynomials can add, subtract, and multiply normally with each other and with `f32` and `Comp` types.
 In fact, the entire system is built on complex numbers, as the plane of complex numbers is where the Fundamental Theorem of Algebra will apply.